spectrocloud/librarium/packages/docs/content/03-cluster-profiles/3-examples.md

 # Examples

 Cluster profiles can be built to launch clusters for specific use cases.
 Clusters launched for development purposes are typically minimal and do not require advanced integrations.
 Production clusters on the other hand tend to be mode comprehensive with many more integrations.
-Following are examples of cluster profiles built for development and production purposes:
+The following are examples of cluster profiles built for development and production purposes:

 <Tabs>